Statistical Quantum Mechanics of the Random Permutation Sorting System (RPSS): A Self-Stabilizing True Uniform RNG: Abstract

 \section{Abstract}

-We introduce the \emph{Random Permutation Sorting System} (RPSS), a novel, software-defined framework that generates high-quality, uniform randomness by leveraging a statistical model with properties analogous to those of quantum ensembles.
+We introduce the \emph{Random Permutation Sorting System} (RPSS), a novel, software-defined framework that generates high-quality, uniform randomness by leveraging a statistical model with properties analogous to quantum ensembles.
 The RPSS operates as a self-contained entropy engine based on a fundamental pair of \textbf{conjugate observables}: the permutation count ($\hat{N}_p$) and the elapsed sorting time ($\hat{T}$).
 While the raw distributions of these observables are highly right-skewed and heavy-tailed, we provide a mathematical proof of their synchronous convergence to uniformity.
-This convergence arises from the compounded effect of permutation counts on elapsed time and a process of \textbf{modular uniformization}, in which a vast number of microstates—arising from combinatorial complexity and intrinsic system-level jitter—map onto a finite set of uniform symbols.
+The permutation count distributions follow a negative binomial model, and the observed modes for different repetition parameters \(m\) closely match the theoretical predictions, confirming the validity of the model.
+This convergence arises from the compounded effect of permutation counts on elapsed time and a process of \textbf{modular uniformization}, in which a vast number of microstates—stemming from combinatorial complexity and intrinsic system-level jitter—map onto a finite set of uniform symbols.
 This mechanism enables the RPSS to function as a \textbf{True Uniform Random Number Generator} (TURNG).
 We implemented the RPSS as the \textbf{QPP-RNG}, a practical software realization that autonomously harvests entropy from a platform's intrinsic microarchitectural dynamics.
 Unlike prior benchmark-focused studies, this work provides a deep theoretical and experimental investigation of the underlying physical mechanism.
-Empirical validation confirms our predictions, showing rapid entropy convergence and statistically uniform outputs, as assessed by \textbf{NIST SP 800-90B min-entropy} and \textbf{chi-squared statistics}, consistent with central-limit-theorem expectations, as demonstrated in our previous publications.
-RPSS establishes a new class of \textbf{quantum-inspired eco-cryptosystems}, in which randomness is simultaneously harvested from unpredictable hardware behavior and amplified through a combinatorial process.
+Empirical validation confirms our predictions, demonstrating rapid entropy convergence and statistically uniform outputs, as assessed by \textbf{NIST SP 800-90B min-entropy} and \textbf{chi-squared statistics}, consistent with central-limit-theorem expectations.
+The RPSS establishes a new class of \textbf{quantum-inspired eco-cryptosystems}, in which randomness is simultaneously harvested from unpredictable hardware behavior and amplified through a combinatorial process.
 This dual-source approach provides a compact, self-stabilizing entropy engine suitable for foundational applications in cryptography, blockchain protocols, and digital currency systems, offering a robust, platform-agnostic alternative to conventional entropy sources.

 \keywords{Quantum Permutation Pad (QPP), QPP-RNG, Quasi-Superposition Quantum-inspired System, True Random Number Generator (TRNG), System-level jitter, Entropy gap, Post-quantum cryptography, Permutation sorting, Entropy harvesting, Physical randomness}